robbert-vdh/yabridge/README.md

 ```

 ## Troubleshooting common issues

+- If you have the `WINEPREFIX` environment variable set and you _don't_ want all
+  of your plugins to use that specific Wine prefix then you should unset it to
+  allow yabridge to automatically detect Wine prefixes for you.

 - If you're using the copy-based installation method and plugins are getting
   skipped or blacklisted immediately when your VST host is scanning them, then